 Imago

 ADVERTISEMENT

 Max Scherzer’s 2025 season for the Blue Jays began with promise: he made 17 starts, pitched 85 innings, and went 5-5 with a 5.19 ERA.
-His performance faded late as lingering thumb issues and a back spasm altered his mechanics and effectiveness.
+However, his performance faded late as lingering thumb issues and a back spasm altered his mechanics and effectiveness.
 Despite that, he rebounded in the postseason, delivering three starts and posting a 3.77 ERA across 14.1 innings.
 That October boost reminded fans how dangerous he still can be on the biggest stage.

+Imago